bernatferragut/CCT/Explorations/AI 1.md

 * These lessons are designed to help students develop safe online habits, maintain a healthy relationship with their screen time and protect their digital privacy.

 * Each lesson starts with a short class discussion to introduce the key concepts of AI.
 These activities can be done offline.
-Finally, the lessons ends with a short wrap-up discussion.
+Finally, the lesson ends with a short wrap-up discussion.

 * Lessons are independent from one another and can be done over the course of a few days or a few weeks (one activity a week for exemple).